 By creating a systematic way to answer that question, a business gains a clearer and more focused view of its mission and goals.

 I must say: This is a dry read at times.
 And probably not relevant unless you’re a manager, but it’s packed with lessons to lead a team or organization.

 No book can teach everything about leadership

 We can only learn so much about leadership from books.
+But books can help you to change the way you think.
 The rest of the time, we learn through practice, taking calculated risks, and learning from our mistakes.